Rigid Surface Operator and Symbol Invariant of Partitions: Mismatch of the between dual theories

+We find new type of of problematic operators excepting all the ones given in \cite{Wy09} Even more, the algorithms proposed give all the problematic rigid surface operators.
+The classification of the problematic surface operators in the previous sections is given by Table \ref{ms}.
+The discussions in Section \ref{f1} and Proposition \ref{oto} ensure it is a completeness classification.

 We find two types of problematic surface operators in this study which are denoted as $I$ and $II$.
 For the non-problematic surface operators, we have the commutation relation as shown in Fig.(\ref{prsu}).
-The $I$ type surface operators appear only in one theory which mean the map $f$ can not work in Fig.(\ref{prsu}).
-For example, the algorithm $BO$ can not map the operators in $B_n$ theory to that in $C_n$ theory with certain condition.
+The $I$ type surface operators exists only in one theory which mean the map $f$ can not work in Fig.(\ref{prsu}).
+For example, the algorithm $BO$ can not map the operators in $B_n$ theory to that in $C_n$ theory with restriction conditions given in Table (\ref{ms}).
 And the $II$ type one are surface operators which do not have the same number of operators in dual theories with certain symbol.
 It means that the map $g$ can be only realized in one theory as shown in Fig.(\ref{noto2}).
 The origin of both types of problematic surface operators are the rigid conditions.
-The classification of the problematic surface operators in the previous sections is given by Table \ref{ms}.

 We can learn much from Table \ref{ms}.
 When the algorithms $CE$ and $CO$ work, they would realize all the $S$ duality pairs with certain symbol.
 When the algorithms $CE$ and $CO$ fail to realize the $S$ duality pairs, the algorithm $OE$ is the only choice to work, which is an evidence of the $S$ duality map $CB_{eo}$ (\ref{cbeo}).